jaygoldman/harmony-app/docs/mobile-data-api.md

 ## Prerequisites

 - Complete the connection-code flow described in `mobile-auth.md`.
-- Persist the `token` and `apiUrl` returned by `POST /api/mobile/connect`.
+- Persist the `token`, `tokenExpiresAt`, `refreshToken`, `refreshTokenExpiresAt`, and `apiUrl` returned by `POST /api/mobile/connect`.
 - Send the token on every request:
   `Authorization: Bearer <token>`
-- Tokens are signed with the backend secret and expire 30 days after creation.
-Handle `401` responses by prompting the user to reconnect.
+- Access tokens expire after the configured TTL (`MOBILE_ACCESS_TOKEN_TTL`, 15 minutes by default).
+Schedule a silent refresh a few minutes before expiry using `POST /api/mobile/token/refresh`, then replace the stored token pair with the response.
+- Refresh tokens last 30 days by default (or until rotated).
+If a data request returns `401`, retry once after refreshing; if the refresh also fails, prompt the user to reconnect.

 ## Available Data Endpoints